Start9Labs/documentation/site/source/support/faq/faq-troubleshooting.rst

 How do I know if my server is running?
 --------------------------------------
 After plugging into power and your router, if your device is equipped with a speaker, you will hear 2 distinct sounds: first, a “bep” ‐ indicating the device is powering on, and second, a “chime” ‐ indicating the device is ready for setup.
 You can hear these sounds on the :ref:`Initial Setup<initial-setup>` page.
 Otherwise, your server is available on its unique ``adjective-noun.local`` or ``onion`` addresses.
-If something goes wrong, it will serve itself on ``http://start.local``.
+If something goes wrong, it will serve a diagnostic page on ``http://start.local``.

 My server is really hot!
 Is this normal?
 -----------------------------------------